diogro/expressionVariance-manuscript/main.md

 Can we expect that the pattern of genetic variation across populations to be similar?
 Which genes are expected to change more or less?
 Which genes are expected to be more or less variable?

-In general, if traits are under stabilizing selection, we expect that any deviation from the optimal level of expression is a cost, and gene variants that increase the phenotypic variation should be selected againts.
+__Canalization paragraph__: In general, if traits are under stabilizing selection, we expect that any deviation from the optimal level of expression is a cost, and gene variants that increase the phenotypic variation should be selected againts.
 Alternatively, the phenotypic variation can become canalized, that is, robust to genetic variation that would otherwise lead to increased phenotypic variation.
 Canalization can also refer to robustness in relation to environmental perturbations, and canalized genes are expected to have less variable expression levels across environments.

-Evolution of canalization is still up in the air.
-Can some class of genes be less variable even in the face of genetic and environmental perturbations?
+The conditions in which we expect canalization to evolve are somewhat limited [@Flatt2005-da; @Hansen2011-es; @Proulx2005-ko].

-__What we did:__ Here we use public gene expression data sets to evaluate how the differences in gene expression variation is structured across independent samples.
+__What we did__: Here we use public gene expression data sets to evaluate how the differences in gene expression variation is structured across independent samples.
 We collected and compared the gene expression variation across several studies, and used the similarities across these studies to create a gene expression variation ranking, which orders genes from least variable to most variable.
 We then explore the expected drivers of this gene expression ranking, showing that both cis and trans regulation are involved with the determination of gene expression variance.

 # Results